DennisHartrampf/postcon.github.io/Team Canvas.md

 # Team Canvas

-The team canvas summarizes our vision, goals, values, strengths, assets, weaknesses, and activities we arrived from these.
+The team canvas summarizes our vision, goals, values, strengths, and assets.

 ## Vision